Prosp3r0/appstoreautosignin/README.md

 # About

-This tweek is able to fetch Apple IDs from certain database, and sign them in on a iOS device consecutively.
-(Only tested on iOS 9.3.3)
+This tweek works for batch sign in Apple IDs on a iOS device.
+(Only tested on jailbreaked iOS 9.3.3)

 # Compile Dependency